+MBA 630 Strategic Marketing

+MBA 633 Human Resource Management

+MBA 634 Planning and Staffing

+MBA 635 Training, Development and Evaluation

+MBA 636 Change Management and Conflict Resolution

-MBA 637 Compensation Management
+MBA 637 Compensation Management.
+3 cr.
 This course examines theory, concepts, strategies and current issues in the design and implementation of compensation and benefit systems, and subsequent downstream effects.
 The course involves the use of quantitative methods to analyze the impact of compensation and benefit systems on organizational and strategic human resource management outcomes and their effectiveness.
-Prerequisites: MBA 633 and MBA 674.
+Prerequisites: MBA 674 .

 MBA 640 Investment Management